15 Ways To Overcome Your Test Nerves

 4. Don’t listen to ‘horror stories’.
 There are many stories about failed tests.
 Some may even be true.
 Just concentrate on your performance.

 5. Get the timing right.
 Take the test at the right time.
-Try to book the test so it does not coincide with other stressful events (just prior to school exams or in the middle of wedding preparations etc).
+Try to book the test so it does not coincide with other stressful events (just before school exams or in the middle of wedding preparations, etc).

 6. Go to the right test centre.
-No good going to a test centre were your friends have all failed.
+No good going to a test centre where your friends have all failed.
 This will only lose you confidence.
-Go to the centre were they all pass!
+Go to the centre where they all pass!

 7. In your last two lessons.
 Ask your instructor to concentrate on the manoeuvres you find most difficult.

 8. Do a practice run.
 We use the term ‘Mock Test’.
-The instructor should be very realistic and the student must take it reasonably serious.
+The instructor should be very realistic, and the student must take it reasonably seriously.

 9.Practice in your head It's been proven that you can improve your ability to perform coordinated tasks by imagining doing them.

 11.You do not need to be perfect.
 Concentrate on the essentials.
 If you make a mistake, keep calm and concentrate on your driving.
-The mistake may not result in failure.
+The mistake may not fail.

 13. You will pass.
 Both instructor and pupil must be convinced that the result will be a pass.
-An attitude ‘lets have a go at it’ may produce a pass, but is exhausting on the nerves.
+An attitude ‘let's have a go at it’ may produce a pass, but it is exhausting on the nerves.

 14. Don’t take pills to calm your nerves.
 This only slows your reaction and performance.